-She can wear her school coat over her blazer to and from school, but will usually be asked to remove her coat when inside the school building.
+They can wear her school coat over her blazer to and from school, but will usually be asked to remove her coat when inside the school building.
 If it is particularly cold due to the extra ventilation required in classrooms and corridors the decision will be taken to allow pupils to wear outdoor clothing inside.

 We are using different gates and staggered arrival and dismissal to avoid different year group bubbles coming into contact with one another.

 With the increased Covid-19 restrictions, we are unable to have multiple year groups in the Dining Hall at break time.
-The catering company are exploring additional ways that they can offer a break time service.
-We will update you on this if it becomes available.

 I have read that all schools are following Government Guidance.
 Where can I read this Government Guidance?